Grouping in Blazor Pivot Table

 Date Grouping

 Date grouping organizes date and time data into hierarchical segments, such as years, quarters, months, days, hours, minutes, or seconds.
-Users can configure date grouping through the UI by right-clicking a date or time-based header in the Pivot Table and selecting Group option from the context menu.
+Users can configure date grouping through the UI by right-clicking a date- or time-based header in the Pivot Table and selecting the Group option from the context menu.
 A dialog will appear, allowing users to choose the desired grouping intervals.

 @using Syncfusion.Blazor.PivotView